Saladin Captures Jerusalem

 From the scene of his overwhelming victory, Saladin led his armies through the Holy Land and proceeded to bring the entire country to its knees.
 Those Franks who had survived the battle at Hittin ran to Tyre for safety, which would later signify difficulties for Saladin’s foothold in Palestine.
 But in the meantime it was Saladin’s hour to conquer, and in 1187 when he reached the walls of Jerusalem, his victory seemed a foregone conclusion.

-By this time, the legend of Mohammed’s Night Journey had become attached to Jerusalem, and Al Aqsa, the Remote Mosque, was seen as the landmark of this divine event.
+By this time, the legend of Mohammed’s Night Journey had become attached to Jerusalem, and Al Aqsa, the Remote Mosque, was seen as the landmark of this pine event.
 The importance of Jerusalem in Muslim lore had thus increased over the years, and Saladin inspired his troops with stirring oratory in which he urged his men to retake one of the cities holiest to Islam.

 Meanwhile, a ray of hope arose for the Christians in Jerusalem.
 Baron Balian of Ibelin had entered the city, with the permission of Saladin, to collect his wife and children.
 He took an oath to Saladin to remain in Jerusalem for only one night to carry out his task.
 But when Balian witnessed the hopeless state of Jerusalem for himself, he was moved to ask Saladin to free him from his oath, so that he could stay in Jerusalem and help in its defense.
 Saladin agreed, arranging for an escort to take Balian’s wife and children to safety.
 This action among many others has contributed to Saladin’s reputation in history as a chivalrous and heroic figure.